Pigskin Mania and all Mania pools

 through Monday schedule.
 Monday night games are part of the

-during the regular season are not part of the schedule and
+Wednesday during the regular season are not part of the

-are not eligible to be selected.
-They will not appear in the
+schedule and are not eligible to be selected.
+They will not

-Official Point Spreads.
-In Weeks 18 and 19, the pool will be on a Tuesday through Monday
+the pool will be on a Tuesday through Monday schedule to

-schedule to allow for all the bowl games to be eligible to be
+allow for all the bowl games to be eligible to be picked.

 The deadline to submit picks each